getsentry/seer/README.md

 You must not commit the raw VCRs to the repo.
 Instead, you must encrypt them using `make vcr-encrypt` and decrypt them using `make vcr-decrypt`.

-Before first time running encryption or decryption, you will need to run `make vcr-encrypt-prep` to install the required library.
+Before first time running encryption or decryption, you will need to run `make vcr-encrypt-prep` to install the required libraries and authenticate with GCP.

-###### Using encrypted VCRs
+##### Using encrypted VCRs

 Before committing the VCRs, you must run `make vcr-encrypt` to encrypt them.